JasonKleban/hilie-ts/README.md

 # hilie-ts — Human-in-the-loop Information Extractor (TypeScript)

-(This is almost entirely AI-generated and I don't know if it really works.)
+(This is almost entirely AI-generated and I don't know yet if it really works, but it seems to almost do something cool.)

 A compact library demonstrating Viterbi-based boundary and joint decoding for simple information extraction workflows.